 I don’t feel my story is particularly unique, and a lot of folks, particularly from my era, may relate to some, or much of what has been written here.

 I grew up in the 1970’s and early 80’s.
 They were very different times back then.
 Attitudes towards raising kids were not like they are today.
 Life was more free in many ways, but could also be pretty tough, even brutal in other ways.

-There’s no escaping the fact, I was a weedy kid; definitely not your alpha-male type.
+There’s no escaping the fact, I was a weedy kid; hardly your alpha-male type.
 I was timid, overly-sensitive, easily intimidated, had zero self-confidence, and was far too trusting.

-My parents were watching every penny, so I ended up being sent to school in the kind of clothes that made me stand out like a sore thumb.
-I was quickly characterized as the kid from the poor family.
-The combination of my coy character traits and my dreadful dress-sense quickly earned me that dreaded label of “different”, and, predictably, I became a target for bullying.
+My parents were watching every penny, so I ended up being sent to school in the kind of clothes that made me stand out like a sore thumb and I was quickly characterized as the kid from the poor family.
+The combination of my coy character traits and my dreadful dress-sense quickly put me in that cliché of being different, and, predictably, I became a target for bullying.